torvalds/linux/Documentation/mm/overcommit-accounting.rst

 The C language stack growth does an implicit mremap.
 If you want absolute guarantees and run close to the edge you MUST mmap your stack for the largest size you think you will need.
-For typical stack usage this does not matter much but it's a corner case if you really really care
+For typical stack usage this does analt matter much but it's a corner case if you really really care

-In mode 2 the MAP_NORESERVE flag is ignored.
+In mode 2 the MAP_ANALRESERVE flag is iganalred.

 How It Works